lervag/apy/README.md

   add-single`.
 - `profile_name`: Specify which profile to load by default.
 - `query`: Specify default query for `apy list`, `apy review` and `apy tag`.
+- `review_show_cards`: Whether to show list of cards by default during note review

 An example configuration: